alpernebbi/depthcharge-tools/depthchargectl.rst

     device is given, its mountpoint is used.
 Defaults to the currently booted system's root.

+--root-mountpoint DIR, --boot-mountpoint DIR
+    Root and boot mountpoints of the system to work on.
+If not given, deduced from the **--root** argument.
+These are helpful because the **--root** argument is overloaded by the **build** subcommand, which adds it as a kernel command line argument, and it can be desirable to avoid that while building an image for a chroot.

 --tmpdir DIR
     Directory to keep temporary files.
 Normally **depthchargectl** creates a temporary directory by itself and removes it when it